Codium-ai/pr-agent/README.md

 See the [Installation Guide](./INSTALL.md) for instructions how to install and run the tool on different git platforms.

-See the [Usage Guide](./Usage.md) for instructions how to run the PR-Agent commands via different interfaces, including _CLI_, _online usage_, or by _automatically triggering_ them when a new PR is opened.
+See the [Usage Guide](./Usage.md) for on running the PR-Agent commands via different interfaces, including _CLI_, _online usage_, or by _automatically triggering_ them when a new PR is opened.

 See the [Tools Guide](./docs/TOOLS_GUIDE.md) for detailed description of the different tools (tools are run via the commands).